lsst-dm/dmtn-256/index.rst

     | Auto Mode |       13727 |           6698 |        4321.0 |       45728.0 |              2348.0 |
     +-----------+-------------+----------------+---------------+---------------+---------------------+

 We can see that the amount of matches decreases to almost a 50% when applying the flag cuts.
-Our conclusion is that maybe our set of flags is too agressive, and it is not really discriminating the real transients from the potential artifacts, but instead vettoing on information that might or might not be relevant.
+Our conclusion is that maybe our set of flags is too aggressive, and it is not really discriminating the real transients from the potential artifacts, but instead vetting on information that might or might not be relevant.

 CCD Illumination: X-Y distribution of detections